27 Most Popular Google Apps for Business to Download Today

 4. Google Forms

 Forms makes it easy to create surveys or questionnaires and share them.
-You can embed them directly into your website or use the link to share them directly through email, Facebook, Twitter or other social media.
+You can embed them directly into your website or use the link to share them directly through email, Facebook, Twitter or other top social media platforms.

 Forms works closely with Google sheets, another great Google app, so you can access and analyze the raw data in real-time.